Fifth Harmony: 2013–2014: Better Together

-Approximately one month following The X Factor season two finale, on January 17, 2013, Fifth Harmony was officially signed by their mentor Simon Cowell to his record label, Syco Music, in a joint deal with fellow judge L.A.
+Approximately a month following The X Factor season two finale, on January 17, 2013, Fifth Harmony was officially signed by their mentor Simon Cowell to his record label, Syco Music, in a joint deal with fellow judge L.A.
 Reid's label, Epic Records.
 Popdust awarded them the "Next Pop Superstar of 2013" recognition, an annual competition held for rising artists.
 They began recording covers of songs which were uploaded on the video sharing platform, YouTube.
 Three of their covers received public praise from the original artists, including Ed Sheeran, Ariana Grande and Mikky Ekko.
 Fifth Harmony was also featured on Boyce Avenue's extended play, Cover Collaborations, Volume 2, singing covers of "Mirrors" by Justin Timberlake and "When I Was Your Man" by Bruno Mars.

 Their debut single "Miss Movin' On" was released on July 16, 2013, as the lead from their debut EP and peaked on the Billboard Hot 100 at number 76, formerly the highest-charting single from an X Factor contestant to appear on the chart.
 Their debut extended play Better Together was released on October 22, selling 28,000 copies in its first week and peaking on the Billboard 200 at number six.
 Spanish versions of the EP, Juntos and Juntos Acoustic were released on November 8, peaking at number 2 and 12 respectively on the Billboard Top Latin Albums chart.
-The song was certified Gold in the United States for selling 500,000 digital downloads and streams combined.
+The song was certified gold in the United States for selling 500,000 digital downloads and streams combined.
 The extended play's promotional single, "Me & My Girls" charted on the Billboard Hot Digital Songs chart at 53.

-Throughout July and August 2013, Fifth Harmony performed at various shopping malls across the United States in a promotional tour titled "Harmonize America".
+Throughout July and August 2013, Fifth Harmony performed at various shopping malls across the United States in a promotional tour titled Harmonize America.
 On August 5, 2013, the girl group celebrated their one-year anniversary by performing five shows in New York City.
 The pop-up concerts throughout the city included performances at the iHeartRadio Theater and Madison Square Park.
 The group was one of the opening acts for Cher Lloyd during her I Wish Tour which started on September 6, 2013.
-On September 11, 2013, the group announced their first concert hall tour titled "Fifth Harmony 2013", playing in concert halls in Canada and the United States.
+On September 11, 2013, the group announced their debut concert tour titled Fifth Harmony 2013, playing in concert halls in Canada and the United States.
 Their opening act was indie pop band AJR.
 On November 24, they performed "Better Together" on the red carpet at the 2013 American Music Awards.
 They supported Demi Lovato's Neon Lights Tour as one of three opening acts playing 27 arenas across North America.